deepsquare-io/ClusterFactory/web/docs/getting-started/03-core-apps-deployment.md

 The files that you should look for are `configmap.yml` and `deployment.yml`.

-Inside the configmap, you'll find:
+Inside the ConfigMap, you'll find:

 ```yaml title="core/coredns/configmap.yml"
 apiVersion: v1